-Ruda Lee holds two masters degrees in music and musical arts from Yale University in the USA.
-She gave her concerto debut at the age of six when she became the youngest winner of the World Symphony Orchestra Competition in Korea.
-During her career she has won numerous prizes at major violin competitions in Korea and the USA leading to solo appearances with renowned orchestras at prestigious venues.
-These include First Prize at the American Protégé International Competition in 2014 which led to her concert debut at Carnegie Hall in New York and a televised gala performance in 2015 with YoYo Ma and Pamela Frank at The Kennedy Centre in Washington DC in the presence of President Obama.
-Ruda Lee has performed with the Boston Symphony Orchestra, as co-concertmaster of the Yale Philharmonia and as concertmaster for the Tanglewood Festival Orchestra.
-She has worked with many world renowned artists including Joseph Silverstein, Valery Gergiev, Andris Nelsons, Peter Frankl, John Adams, Krzysztof Penderecki and the Emerson and Tokyo String Quartets.
-More recently she won the Seoul President’s Award for the performance of one of her compositions with her new music ensemble in Korea.
-As a chamber musician Ruda Lee has performed at many international music festivals including Tanglewood, Kronberg and Norfolk.
-She joined City Chamber Orchestra of Hong Kong in 2018.
+Ruda Lee was born in South Korea and holds two Master of Music degrees from Yale University in the USA.
+She gave her concerto debut at the age of six when she became the youngest winner of the World Symphony Orchestra Competition in South Korea.
+She has won numerous prizes at major violin competitions in South Korea and the USA, leading to solo appearances with renowned orchestras at prestigious venues.
+These include First Prize at the American Protégé International Competition in 2014 which led to her concert debut at Carnegie Hall in New York and a televised gala performance in 2015 with Yo-Yo Ma and Pamela Frank at The Kennedy Centre in Washington DC in the presence of President Obama.
+Ruda Lee has performed with the Boston Symphony Orchestra and has served as co-concertmaster of the Yale Philharmonia and concertmaster for the Tanglewood Festival Orchestra.
+She has worked with many world-renowned conductors and artists including Joseph Silverstein, Valery Gergiev, Andris Nelsons, Peter Frankl, John Adams, Krzysztof Penderecki, the Emerson String Quartet and the Tokyo String Quartets.
+Recently she won the Seoul President’s Award with a presentation of one of her compositions with her new music ensemble in South Korea.
+Ruda Lee has performed at many international music festivals as a chamber musician including the Tanglewood Festival, Kronberg Academy Festival and Norfolk Chamber Music Festival.
+She became a member of City Chamber Orchestra of Hong Kong in 2018.